Dreame L40s Ultra

 • Both products have carpet detection.

-• Both products do not get stuck.
+• Both products are designed to avoid getting stuck.

 • Both products clean all floor types.

-• Both products have 4 cleaning modes.
+• Both products offer 4 cleaning modes.

-• Both products have mopping functionality.
+• Both products have an auto-off feature.

 Main Differences